 Visit of Udaipur, often called ‘The Venice of the East’, or ‘City of lakes’.
 The Lake Palace (Jag Niwas) located in the middle of Pichola Lake is the finest example of architectural and cultural marvel.
 The grand City Palace on the banks of the lake along with the Monsoon Palace (Sajjan Garh) on the hill above enhances the beauty of this magnificent city.
 Udaipur is also the centre for performing arts, crafts and its famed miniature paintings.
 The Shilpgram festival is a great crowd-puller on New Year.
 Visit the City Palace which towers over the Pichola Lake.
 Maharana Udai Singh initiated the construction of the palace but successive Maharanas added several palaces and structures to the complex but retained remarkable uniformity in the design.
 The entry to the Palace is from the Hati Pol, the Elephant Gate.
 Also visit Jagdish Temple and Saheliyon Ki bari.
 Overnight at the hotel in Udaipur.

 Day 13 – Udaipur – Delhi

 Morning free at leisure in city of lakes.
 Then in the afternoon transfer to airport to take the flight back to Delhi.
-On arrival at Delhi airport transfer to a hotel for day use room.
-Complimentary dinner with India Personal Tours representative.
-Later in the evening on time transfer to international airport to board the flight back to your onward destination.
+Connecting flight back home.